NervanaSystems/ngraph-python/doc/source/tensorflow.rst

         print("[Iter %s] Cost = %s" % (idx, cost_val))

 Now we can train the model in ngraph as if it were a native ngraph model.
-All ngrpah functionalities and syntax can be applied after the graph is imported.
+All ngraph functionalities and syntax can be applied after the graph is imported.

 6. Training using TensorFlow as comparison
 ::